MoonOfKiwi/frontend-project-44/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/224c7663dc40f034bdab/maintainability)](https://codeclimate.com/github/MoonOfKiwi/frontend-project-44/maintainability)

 ## Description
-"Brain-games" consists of 5 console games to train your brain.
-Each game asks 3 questions that need to be answered correctly.
-If you have answered all the questions, it is considered that you have passed the game.
-In case of an incorrect answer, the game will end and you will be asked to try again.
+"Brain-games" consists of 5 console games to train brain.
+Each game asks 3 questions that should be answered correctly.
+If the user has answered all the questions, the game is completed.
+In case of an incorrect answer, the game will end and the user will be asked to try again.

 ### Setup